Social media is magic.

 Evaluate Your Progress

 Evaluate your progress over time and re-evaluate your goals as needed.
 Because you can see the performance of your campaign through the analytics tools, you can evaluate your progress easily.
+Measuring social media analytics is critical for any business!

 An International Social media Presence: An Achievable Goal